 Different people have different estate planning needs, and there’s no such thing as a one-size-fits-all solution.
 With that said, estate planning generally begins with the creation of a will and a trust.
 This is foundational, and it’s something that should happen before any other estate planning actions are taken.

 While it is possible to draft these key documents yourself, it’s often best to hire a professional.
-An attorney for wills and trusts can ensure that you’re dotting each and crossing each t, while also guiding you toward strategies that will preserve the value of your estate.
+An attorney for wills and trusts can ensure that you’re dotting each i and crossing each t, while also guiding you toward strategies that will preserve the value of your estate.

 Ensuring Legal Trusts and Wills in Your State